-- ✓ When you're developing a list, you must have consent or an alternative lawful basis for this data processing. - ✓ If the identity of a healthcare practitioner (HCP) to be given an incentive will become known to the commissioning pharma' company disclosure is required, this in turn requires consent to pass on the HCP's personal data for this purpose. - ✓ If personal data is to be collected as part of an adverse event/product complaint/special reporting situation report, consent to forward personal data for PV reasons is required (or an alternative legal basis). - ✓ If you want to interview a child you will need consent from the responsible adult to ask the child as well as the child's explicit consent. - ✓ If you want to install and use software such as an app to gather personal data.
-You must inform the individual of its purpose, the type of data it collects and any impact it will have on their device's functioning or performance e.g. reducing battery life. - ✓ If copying online content, be aware that unmasked comments such as a line of text could be personal data because the text could be entered into a search engine that could allow tracing of the author. - ✓ If fieldwork is being viewed or recorded, even if it's only for analysis by the agency, you must tell anyone being recorded why you're doing this and who will see or listen to it and get consent for this. - ✓ If you think you might wish to re-contact a respondent (even if only for simple clarification), you must obtain their consent during recruitment or fieldwork.
-You must tell respondents who agree to be re-contacted what the purpose of this is and who will be contacting them (in terms of the organisation and roles, rather than names). - ✓ To keep respondent details on file to contact them about taking part in future MR. Respondents must have agreed to being re-contacted for this purpose and to their personal data being held on file.
+- If the identity of a healthcare practitioner (HCP) receiving remuneration will become known to the commissioning pharma company disclosure is required, this in turn requires consent to pass on the HCP's personal data for this purpose. - If personal data is to be collected as part of an adverse event/product complaint/special reporting situation report, consent to forward personal data for PV reasons is required (or an alternative legal basis). - If you want to interview a child you will need consent from the responsible adult to ask the child as well as the child's explicit consent. - If you want to install and use software such as an app to gather personal data, you must inform the individual of its purpose, the type of data it collects and any impact it will have on their device's functioning or performance e.g. reducing battery life. - If fieldwork is being viewed or recorded, even if it's only for analysis by the agency, you must tell anyone being recorded why you're doing this and who will see or listen to it and get consent for this. - If you think you might wish to re-contact a respondent (even if only for simple clarification), you must obtain their consent during recruitment or fieldwork.
+You must tell respondents who agree to be re-contacted what the purpose of this is and who will be contacting them (in terms of the organisation and roles, rather than names). - To keep respondent details on file to contact them about taking part in future MR. Respondents must have agreed to being re-contacted for this purpose and to their personal data being held on file. - When you're developing a list for a non-MR purpose, you must have consent or an alternative lawful basis for this data processing. - ✓ To use non-anonymised MR outputs for a non-MR purpose - To add individuals to an influencer mapping exercise - To process personal data not available in the public domain